-Intellectual property rights do not necessarily address all potential threats to our business.
+Our intellectual property rights do not necessarily protect against all potential threats to our business.

 The degree of future protection afforded by our intellectual property rights is uncertain because intellectual property rights have limitations, and may not adequately protect our business.
-The following examples are illustrative:
+These risks and uncertainties include the following:

-- others may be able to make compounds or formulations that are similar to our product candidates but that are not covered by the claims of any patents, should they issue, that we own or control; - we or any strategic partners might not have been the first to make the inventions covered by the issued patents or pending patent applications that we own or control; - we might not have been the first to file patent applications covering certain of the inventions we own or control; - others may independently develop similar or alternative technologies or duplicate any of our technologies without infringing our intellectual property rights;
+- others may be able to make compounds or formulations that are similar to our product candidates but that are not covered by the claims of any patents, should they issue, that we own or control; - we or any strategic partners might not have been the first to make the inventions covered by the issued patents or pending patent applications that we own or control; - we might not have been the first to file patent applications covering certain of the product candidates or inventions we own or control; - others may independently develop similar or alternative technologies or duplicate any of our technologies without infringing our intellectual property rights;